DanielRamsgard/comp423-course-notes/docs/tutorials/rust-setup.md

 ### Comparison to GCC

-`cargo build` is to rust what `gcc -o my_program my_program.c`.
-The build command creates an executable object file at the file path: `./target/debug/my_project`.
-Instead of executing the compiled rust program with `cargo run`, you may also do `./target/debug/my_project`, similar to running a C program after compiling with GCC: `./my_program`.
+`cargo build` is to Rust what `gcc -o my_program my_program.c` is to C. The build command creates an executable object file at the file path: `./target/debug/my_project`.
+Instead of executing the compiled Rust program with `cargo run`, you may also do `./target/debug/my_project`, similar to running a C program after compiling with GCC: `./my_program`.

 ### Push to GitHub
 - Now execute the following commands to save your changes on GitHub: